Support Your Brain Health – Get Your Copy of My Book,“MIND Diet For Two”

 Step 1:

-Measure the vanilla beans to make sure they will fit in the jar and the liquid will completely cover them.
+Measure the vanilla beans to make sure they will fit in the jar and the liquid covers them completely.
 If not, cut the bean in half.

 Some people like to split the bean down the center to allow the vanilla “caviar” to escape into the extract.